IllDepence/hyperpie/README.md

 ![](doc/img/schema_visual.png)

-This repository contains the ource code, data, and documentation for the ECIR paper “HyperPIE: Hyperparameter Information Extraction from Scientific Publications”.
+This repository contains the source code, data, and documentation for the ECIR paper “HyperPIE: Hyperparameter Information Extraction from Scientific Publications”.

 ## Contents